cirosantilli/linux-cheat/kernel/compile-and-install.md

 	make -j5

-`-j` tells make to spawn several process, which is useful if you have a multicore processor.
+`-j` tells make to spawn several process, which is useful if you have a multi-core processor.
 It is recommend to use:

 	n = number of processors + 1

 this may take more than one hour.

 ## Install

+Once you have compiled the kernel, there is one important component missing: the root filesystem that the kernel will use, for example to store `/proc` and `/sys` files.

+The kernel is not able to generate that filesystem for you.

+### Standard deployment

+This method is too slow for development, and you will want to use some kind of virtualization instead.

 Tested on Ubuntu 13.04 with kernel dev version `3.10.0-rc5+`